bharding2/slothpack_api/readme.md

 * `npm install` to install dependencies everything and make sure there is a db folder
 * run `node server.js` to launch the api
 * `gulp build:dev` to build the angular client
-* run `node build_server.js` to serve the angular client to the browser via localhost
+* run `node build_server.js` to serve the angular client to the browser via localhost (defaults to http://localhost:5575)
 * for testing you will need Karma and Protractor installed globally
 * to run the full battery of tests, just run `gulp` to get the default task